Variational Autoencoder for Anti-Cancer Drug Response Prediction

-\paragraph{Baseline model} We use Support Vector Regression (SVR) in substitute for MLP as our baseline model, showing a convenient way to take advantage of machine learning methods to make drug response prediction.
-We choose poly kernel in our SVR model and set the parameter $C$ as 10.
+We substitute a support vector regression (SVR) network for MLP in our baseline model, showing a convenient way of using machine learning methods to make drug response predictions.
+We choose a poly kernel in our SVR model and set the parameter $C$ as 10.